 1. Start Small but not too Little

 The definition of small will depend on your overall experience and your hobbies.
-If your vegetable patch is too small, you may end up with over-tending them because there’s nothing much to do, or you may get disinterested in the process because the plants are not growing fast enough.
-A minimum of 15 sq. ft. may be enough for some homeowners, especially those who are just starting out.
+If your vegetable patch is too small, you may get disinterested in the process because the plants are not growing fast enough.
+A minimum of 15 sq. ft. is enough for most homeowners.
+Especially those who are just starting out.

 The advice of horticulturists?
 For beginners who are trying everything by themselves, it’s best to gather deep pots and start with a few squash and cucumber seeds.
-You just have to follow the directions on the packets, and it doesn’t get easier than that.
+Follow the directions on the packets, and it doesn’t get easier than that.

 2. Plant where the Sun is Shining

 For edibles, the first rule that you need to follow is to plant where the sun is.
 Generally, you can grow edible food in areas facing the southeast, southwest, and southern directions.
-You can also pay attention to where the sun rises every day and ensure that you put your edibles where they get plenty of sunlight.
+Pay attention to where the sun rises every day and ensure that you put your edibles where they get plenty of sunlight.

 3. Focus on the Leafy Produce